 • 9781949426281 print

 The Wretched Hat and the Wretched Man

-Nash roused from his latest bout of self-pity long enough to crack open his eyes and watch the new passengers climb aboard the already cramped, soggy stagecoach and settle in directly across from the corner he’d occupied for the past several hours.
+Nash roused from his latest bout of self-pity long enough to crack his eyes open and watch the newest passengers climb aboard the already cramped, soggy stagecoach.
+The pair settled directly across from the corner he’d occupied for the past several hours.

 He shifted and pressed his foot solidly against the floor of the coach.

 Demmed inconvenient it was, having to share the dank spot he’d staked out as his own with the outwardly perfect couple.
 He kept his head lowered in the guise of dozing and refused to admit, even to himself, that he’d cared enough to peek.